kth-step/kth-step.github.io/_pages/projects.md

 ## [P4 Formalization](p4)

 Software-Defined Networking (SDN) permits programming the data plane of the network devices using languages such as P4.
 This capability can impact network correctness due to error-prone programs.
 To address this, we have built a formalization of P4 semantics using the interactive theorem prover HOL4.
 This semantics allows us to analyse security properties in P4 packet forwarding programs.

 ## [SCAM-V](scam-v)

+Observational models make tractable the analysis of information flow properties by providing an abstraction of side channels.
+Scam-V, Side-channel abstract model validation, is a tool for the validation of observational models for modern computer architectures.
+We combine symbolic execution, relational analysis, and different program generation techniques to generate experiments and validate the side-channel models.
+Validation of models is done by checking indistinguishability of the two inputs on real hardware by executing the program and analyzing the side channel.

 ## [Cryptographic Protocol Verification](crypto-protocol)